Our House

 What is a pesticide?

 A pesticide is a chemical intended to kill, or disrupt the population of, a pest organism.
 Pests are unwanted insects, mites, plants, disease causing organisms (antibiotics are technically pesticides), and other organisms that interfere with health or commerce.
-Insecticides target insects, herbicides target plants, fungicides target disease-causing fungi, and so on.
+Depending on what they target, there are three main types of pesticide.
+Insecticides target insects, herbicides target plants, fungicides target disease-causing fungi.

-Synthetic pesticides have been around since shortly after World War II but until the mid-1990s there were only four categories:
+Synthetic insecticides have been around since shortly after World War II but until the mid-1990s there were only four categories:

 • Organophosphate insecticides like dimethoate, acephate (Orthene) and chlorpyrifos (Dursban) are far more acutely toxic to vertebrate animals but much less persistent in the environment than organochlorines.